 This was among the recent recommendations from the Council on Criminal Justice and reflects a nascent movement to use more community-focused research methods that reflect methodological pluralism.
 These are approaches that have been effectively used in other fields—most notably public health—but are woefully underutilized in justice research.
 These tools, known collectively as community-based action research techniques, can provide startlingly different evidence and lead to different problem framing, analysis, and solutions.
 Simply crunching ‘big data’ could never do this.

-For example, a program of the New York City Mayor’s Office of Criminal Justice called NeighborhoodStat focuses on creating safer environments in New York City Housing Authority developments.
-It starts by bringing together and actively appreciating what residents have to say.
-Renita Francois, executive director of the Mayor’s Action Plan for Neighborhood Safety, told us in an interview: “One of the beautiful things about NeighborhoodStat is when we tell residents we’re giving them money to do projects that affect public safety, we don’t tell them what the safety issue is.
-We let them identify what they need, and crime is usually somewhere way down the line.
-The stuff that they talk about beforehand are more a part of [a] holistic picture.
-They’re like, ‘We want development opportunities for the youth.
-We want to talk about reentry support for people who are returning home in our community.
-We want to talk about how we build connection with people who speak different languages…’.”
+A program within the New York City Mayor’s Office of Criminal Justice called NeighborhoodStat focuses on creating safer environments in the city’s Housing Authority developments.
+It starts by bringing together and actively listening to what residents have to say.
+“One of the beautiful things about NeighborhoodStat is when we tell residents we’re giving them money to do projects that affect public safety, we don’t tell them what the safety issue is.”
+Renita Francois, executive director of the Mayor’s Action Plan for Neighborhood Safety said on our podcast.
+“We let them identify what they need, and crime is usually somewhere way down the line.
+The stuff that they talk about beforehand are more a part of [a] holistic picture.”
+This picture could include development opportunities for youth, opportunities to build a connection to those who speak different languages, or reentry support for formerly incarcerated folks returning home to the community.

-This article originally appeared as an Op/Ed in the Politics section of The Hill on 3-24-22.
+This article originally appeared in The Hill.